What percentage of medical students suffer from depression?

 To mediate the depression, anxiety and burnout affecting medical students different methods were used.
 The Beck Depression Inventory Test to assess depression, the Maslach Burnout Inventory Survey for Students for burnout, the State-Trait Anxiety Inventory (STAI) to assess anxiety and the Jefferson Empathy Scale to obtain empathy scores.

 A 41 percent of students reported any symptoms of depression and the percentage of women was significantly higher (43.1 percent) than that of men (33.6 percent).
 In addition, 17.6 percent had mild depression, 13.2 percent moderate depression, and 10.2 percent severe depression.
-Regarding question 9 of the Beck test, suicidal ideation, 89 percent of the students said they did not have them, although the rest (11 percent) did acknowledge having suicidal ideation in different degrees.
+Regarding question 9 of the Beck test, suicidal ideation, 89 percent of the students affirmed not having them, although the rest (11 percent) did acknowledge having suicidal ideation in different degrees.

 Regarding anxiety, 24.7 percent of the students presented a high level of anxiety at the time of the study (state), while 21.5 percent had consistently high levels of anxiety (trait).
 The percentage of women with trait anxiety was significantly higher than that of men and no significant differences were observed between the students of the different years of the career.